Inventus Mining (CVE:IVS) Stock Price Down 21.1% – Here’s Why

 Shares of Inventus Mining Corp.
-(CVE:IVS – Get Free Report) were down 21.1% during trading on Saturday .
-The stock traded as low as C$0.08 and last traded at C$0.08.
-Approximately 118,000 shares traded hands during trading, an increase of 26% from the average daily volume of 93,681 shares.
+(CVE:IVS – Get Free Report) traded down 21.1% on Saturday .
+The company traded as low as C$0.08 and last traded at C$0.08.
+118,000 shares changed hands during mid-day trading, an increase of 26% from the average session volume of 93,681 shares.
 The stock had previously closed at C$0.10.

-In other Inventus Mining news, Director Glen Alexander Milne purchased 577,000 shares of the business’s stock in a transaction dated Tuesday, November 19th.
-The shares were acquired at an average price of C$0.06 per share, for a total transaction of C$31,735.00.
-Insiders purchased a total of 1,952,000 shares of company stock worth $99,235 in the last quarter.
-31.70% of the stock is currently owned by corporate insiders.
+In other Inventus Mining news, Director Glen Alexander Milne purchased 577,000 shares of the stock in a transaction dated Tuesday, November 19th.
+The shares were bought at an average cost of C$0.06 per share, with a total value of C$31,735.00.
+Insiders have bought a total of 1,952,000 shares of company stock valued at $99,235 over the last 90 days.
+31.70% of the stock is currently owned by company insiders.

 Inventus Mining Company Profile